mistic100/UMWP-Autochanger/README.md

 ### Translation
-The application is currently available in English and French.
+The application is currently available in English, French and Russian.
 [A translation page](https://www.transifex.com/projects/p/umwp-autochanger) has been created on Transifex, feel free to register and contribute.

 ### Compiling